 Winters CAN be bearable.

 I hate winter.
 I hate it.
 Being cold is the absolute worst.
 Chicago is windy and bitter and freezing for several long months each year.
 But we bear it, and we brag about it (this is part of our city pride).
 Sure, it might be colder where you are, but is it windy?
 It’s the windchill that gets you.
 Oh you had a giant blizzard yesterday?
 Well let me tell you about the blizzard of ’79.
 No I didn’t live here yet.
 No, I wasn’t born yet.
 But that’s not the point.
 It’s cold and we hate it, but secretly love the bragging rights.
 Especially if you walk by the lake.
 Don’t you know the lake makes it feel so much colder than it is?
-Bonus points for actually still trying to run.
+Bonus points for those people actually still trying to run and bike.
 In all seriousness though, it is cold, but it is bearable.
 We forget fashion and wear the warmest boots, the coziest coats, and the biggest scarves.
 We invest in gear half the country doesn’t ever have to own.
 And it makes shedding layers come spring so much sweeter.

 So.
 Many.
 Neighborhoods.